 This is where you can get creative and showcase your nonprofit's brand!
 Your background image is a large image file that will display behind your logo.

-To upload a background image, on the left-hand side dashboard select "Fundraising" > "Organization Profile"

-To upload your background image, click the image icon in the upper right hand corner:

-**Copy 3:**

-This is where you can get creative and showcase your nonprofit's brand!
-Your background image is a large image file that will display behind your logo.

-To upload a background image, on the left-hand side dashboard select "Organization Page."
+To upload a background image, select "Organization Page" on the left-side dashboard.

 To upload your background image, click the image icon in the upper right hand corner: